The Awakening Collective

 Stage How No-Self Is Experienced How Awareness & Practice Are Understood

 Stage 4/5 (Individualist) No-self feels like finding a true home or inner sanctuary.
-Spacious awareness still seems real and is experienced as deeply personal and intimate, a refuge from the noise, demands, and fragmentation of the world.
-Awareness is subtly owned and personalized.
-Practice is seen as a way to return to or stabilize this inner refuge, and different practices are evaluated based on how well they protect or deepen it.
+Spacious awareness still seems real and deeply personal, experienced as an intimate refuge from the noise and demands of life.
+Awareness is owned and personalized.
+Practice is used to access, stabilize, or protect this inner refuge, and methods are compared based on how effectively they preserve it.

 Stage 5 (Autonomous) No-self is understood as the absence of a central controller.
-Experience is seen as a self-organizing system, a machine running without a ghost inside it.
-Awareness is no longer felt as “mine,” but as something the system naturally does.
-Practice becomes less about reaching special states and more about supporting how the whole system learns, integrates, and responds.
+Experience is seen as a self-organizing system operating without a manager or inner doer.
+Awareness is no longer “mine,” but a natural function of the system.
+Practice shifts toward supporting integration, regulation, and responsiveness rather than reaching special states.

 Inner Work Through Developmental Lenses